hikreschool/hello-dogecoin/README.md

 5. SwiftJSON
 6. Http request

-# Notes
+# Coding advice
-1. Some boilerplate code is already implemented for you
-2. Storyboard VCs are already implemented for you
-3. Assets folder already has the pictures you need

-# How To Start
-1. Open the project and get familiar with it
-2. Write Pseudocode for your approach on a piece of paper or iPad (human-readable language)
+1. If you can, use a piece of paper to sketch your pseudocode (human-readable language)
-3. Start writing code (start small and divide and conquer)
+2. Start writing code (start small and divide and conquer)
-4. Start on simple tasks like UI-related code
+3. Start on simple tasks like UI-related code
-5. THen, proceed with the logic of the app
+4. THen, proceed with the logic of the app
-6. Be mindful on doing one particular task at a time
+5. Be mindful on doing one particular task at a time

-# Submission
--Once finished, submit it through Git & Github by creating a Git branch of yours and pushing it to this repository.
+6. Use Stackoverflow or complementary resources when stuck or in case of an error

 # Steps